Basic endgame theory

 Suppose we take the naive approach with the above three examples.
 Suppose all three are on the board in different corners, and there is no other endgame.

-White plays first and takes the 4 point move with -
+White plays first in the 4 point position

 But that is not what swing values measure.
 They measure the difference between the results of a Black play and a White play.
 To make that comparison, what do we get if Black plays first?